Nikolaos Ioannidis: Diósgyőr

 Diósgyőr officially announced the signing of the Greek striker until the summer of 2020, for an undisclosed fee.
 On 16 September 2017, he scored his first goal with the club in a 2–4 home loss game against Paksi FC.

 Marítimo

 On 2 September 2018, the Portuguese club Marítimo officially announced the signing of the Greek striker until the summer of 2021, for an undisclosed fee.

 Doxa Drama

 On 11 September 2019, the Greek Super League 2 club Doxa Drama F.C. officially announced the signing of the Greek striker until the summer of 2020, for an undisclosed fee.

 Apollon Smyrnis

 On 2 January 2020, the Greek Super League 2 club Apollon Smyrnis F.C. officially announced the signing of the Greek striker until the summer of 2020, for an undisclosed fee.

 Athens Kallithea FC

 On 15 January 2023, Ioannidis left Apollon to join Athens Kallithea FC.

 Ethnikos Achna

 On January 8, 2024, Ioannidis signed with the Cypriot First Division club Ethnikos Achna.

 FC Feronikeli 74

 On August 4, 2024, Ioannidis signed with the FC Feronikeli 74.

+Chania

+In the summer of 2025 he signed a one year contract with Chania.

+Panachaiki

+In July of 2026 he signed a contract with Panachaiki.